Jakkarin-Promsee/My-Coding-Journey/README.md

             - Implementing an automatic data storage system on the cloud using Google Sheets.
             - Designing an electrical system incorporating pH, DO, gas, and temperature sensors.
             - Designing a 3D model product with water-resistant properties.
         - **Description:** This development aims to increase the efficiency of water treatment systems by using IoT technology to notify water treatment officers via Line when the environmental conditions within the system are harmful to water-treatment bacteria.
 The project utilizes an artificial intelligence algorithm to calculate water quality using pH, DO (Dissolved Oxygen), and temperature.
 The development focuses on durability and accuracy.

-        - **Achievements:** Represented in a presentation to the Prime Minister of Thailand at the Thailand-Japan Student ICE Fair 2022 (national event).

 - ### **[Freshman (Current)](#my-project-between-freshman)**